 Budgets are adopted on a non-GAAP basis for the governmental funds.
 In accordance with the State Budget Law of Colorado, the District's Board of Directors holds public hearings in the fall of each year to approve the budget and appropriate the funds for the ensuing year.
 The District's Board of Directors can modify the budget by line item within the total appropriation without notification.
 The appropriation can only be modified upon completion of notification and publication requirements.
 The budget includes each fund on its basis of accounting unless otherwise indicated.
 The appropriation is at the total fund expenditures level and lapses at year end.
-Total expenditures exceeded total appropriations in both the General Fund and the Debt Service Fund, this may be a violation of State Statute.
+The total appropriations in the Debt Service Fund was amended.